Sphalerite: Optical properties

 Pure zinc sulfide is a wide-bandgap semiconductor, with bandgap of about 3.54 electron volts, which makes the pure material transparent in the visible spectrum.
 Increasing iron content will make the material opaque, while various impurities can give the crystal a variety of colors.
 In thin section, sphalerite exhibits very high positive relief and appears colorless to pale yellow or brown, with no pleochroism.

 The refractive index of sphalerite (as measured via sodium light, average wavelength 589.3 nm) ranges from 2.37 when it is pure ZnS to 2.50 when there is 40% iron content.
 Sphalerite is isotropic under cross-polarized light, however sphalerite can experience birefringence if intergrown with its polymorph wurtzite; the birefringence can increase from 0 (0% wurtzite) up to 0.022 (100% wurtzite).

 Depending on the impurities, sphalerite will fluoresce under ultraviolet light.
 Sphalerite can be triboluminescent.
 Sphalerite has a characteristic triboluminescence of yellow-orange.
 Typically, specimens cut into end-slabs are ideal for displaying this property.
+An identification method based on a mineral's optical properties and powered by artificial intelligence algorithms showed good results.